Arraignment is your initial court date. Here is some important information about arraignments:

 - When you hear your name called over the loudspeaker, report to the appropriate courtroom.
 Do not attempt to enter the courtroom prior to the case being called.

 - If you choose to waive your right to counsel, you will be asked to enter a plea of guilty, not guilty, or no contest.
-You will have to return to court for disposition.
+Your case may immediately move to Adjudication (see below).

-Adjudication is your trial.
-At this point, you may enter a plea and a trial by a judge will be conducted.
+Adjudication is your hearing.
+At this point, you may enter a plea or a hearing by a judge will be conducted.

+If you are adjudicated delinquent, your case will be scheduled for disposition.
 Disposition is your sentencing.
-Dispositions vary from case to case, but may include the following:
+Dispositions vary from case to case, but may include one or more of the following:

 - Community Service